Japanese Garden

 See Picture, Japanese Garden.

-MORE.
-Let me know if you want to learn more about the Japanese Garden and the 5 themed gardens.
+Please let me know if you want to learn MORE, about the Japanese Garden and its 5 themed gardens.